moonspore/examples/setup.md

 • Phone
 ```

+The first new entry on the ledger has a "Transaction ID" value of `HJUyRbeMTesrgShkNqbAYP:2:Neighbor:1.0.0` under its "Message Wrapper" section.
+This value is the schema ID.

 The second new entry is for the credential definition and contains the following information under the "Transaction" header
 ```
 Type: CRED_DEF